carlodghalnin/Training/README.md

 # Training
-Python and SQL training material.

-NPower Canada exercises
+Python, SQL, and other IT training materials sponsored by NPower Canada.